-When I taught primary children in classrooms, over 4 years ago, a method of pedagogy called VAK learning was encouraged to maximise the opportunities for all learners to access and engage with the curriculum.
+When I taught primary children in classrooms (I left teaching in 2016), a method of pedagogy called VAK learning was practised to maximise the opportunities for all learners to access and engage with the curriculum.

-Tall Tartan Talks here … In this blog post I talk about VAK.
+Tall Tartan Talks here … In this blog post I talk about VAK learning.

 What is VAK?